MK38993/Metis-6---Deep-Learning/MVP.md

 The model's accuracy score was 0.8941 on validation data, and 0.8535 on test data.

 I plan to construct another CNN model using all training data, then a third model utilizing the MediaPipe library's "hand landmark" recognition software, which creates an outline of the hand's key points.

+EDIT: Tuesday 10:30 AM - I trained a more complex model overnight, which uses my entire training dataset.
+Its accuracy score on validation data was 0.9887, and 0.9912 on test data.